 A serger is not meant to replace a sewing machine; it should be used in conjunction with your Bernina or Brother.

 What price can you expect to find attached to your prospective purchase?

 A baseline serger, one that can use up to 4 threads and render professional seams can cost just a little over £200, all told.

 You should factor in the cost of serger thread – thinner than regular sewing thread, and needles – made specially for your machine.

 If you are hoping to expand on your sewing classes, to establish yourself as a professional dressmaker, you may need a machine with every available feature.
 In that case, you should look to spend more than £500.

 The good news is that you will be able to write the investment off as a business expense!

-Pleats, piping, patchwork and patterns: these all denote something altogether different when bandied about outside of sewing class and away from the fabric store.
+Pleats, piping, patchwork and patterns: these all denote something altogether different when bandied about outside of sewing classes Brisbane and away from the fabric store.